The Genetics Center, Inc. Address, phone, and fax

 How does screening work?

 First trimester screening (at 11-13 weeks gestation) consists of a blood test and a specialized ultrasound examination of the fetus to measure the nuchal translucency.
 In the second trimester (14-22 weeks gestation) only a blood sample is necessary; typically three or four chemicals (“markers”) in the blood are analyzed, hence this is often referred to as triple or quadruple marker screening.
-Second trimester screening is also known as the alpha-fetoprotein (or AFP) test, since AFP is one of the markers analyzed.
+Second trimester screening is also known as the alpha-fetoprotein (AFP) test, since AFP is one of the markers analyzed.

 Some doctors recommend both first and second trimester screening.
 When the two screening tests are considered together, this is called sequential or integrated screening.
 On average, 95% of women will be “screen negative” and have low risks for carrying babies with either Down syndrome or trisomy 18, another serious chromosome abnormality.
+When a woman is carrying a baby with Down syndrome, the chance of being “screen positive” is greater than 85%.
+By contrast, ultrasound examination in the second trimester fails to detect any signs of Down syndrome 50% of the time.

 What if the screening result is abnormal?